clabrugere/scratch-llm/README.md

 #### Multi-head self-attention

-The multi-head self attention block basically learns, for a given element of the sequence, a linear combination of all the elements of the input projected into a "value" space, weighted by a similarity score between the projections in the "query" space and "key" space.
+The multi-head self attention block learns - for a given element of the sequence - a linear combination of all the elements of the input projected into a "value" space, weighted by a similarity score between the projections in the "query" space and "key" space.
 In essence, it decomposes each elements of the input sequence into a linear combination of all the elements (including itself) where the weights are similarities that are learned through the projections.
 In the classic attention, the similarity metric is the dot-product.

 For NLP, this mechanism allows to encode the importance of the other tokens within the context, for a given token.
 To allow for parallel training, we impose the constraint that a given token can only be decomposed into a weighted sum of all the previous tokens and itself but not the tokens coming afterward (it is the concept of causal masking: every token in a sequence is a training example, so the attention processes the whole sequence at once).
 A clear advantage over previous approaches is that the whole context is accessible to a given token.
 The multi-head part is a way to learn different weights at the same time and thus provide different representations of the input sequence, allowing the model to be more expressive.